FAQ’s About Recycling Your Scrap Catalytic Converters

 Once we receive your materials and process them at our scrap yard Rockaway Recycling in New Jersey, we will send out your payment.
-We will send you a check by mail or if you have requested to be paid by PayPal we can do that too.
+We will send you a check by mail or if you have requested to be paid by PayPal or Venmo we can do that too.

 Please be sure to send us the correct information for your payment when shipping your catalytic converters.